varoonsahgal/tf-fundamentals/exercises/0-setup/README.md

 # Getting Set up for Exercises

+Note that for our purposes we will skip the Cloud9 setup below and instead just run everything directly in our VM's.

+The one thing you will need to do is clone the repository down to your VM as described in the section `Pull the exercises repository` below.

+You can validate that you are still logged into AWS inside your VM's by running `aws sts get-caller-identity`.

 In this first exercise we'll make sure that we're all set up with our AWS credentials and access to AWS, and then we'll create a Cloud9 server/environment where we'll run further exercises.